Jericó’s New Religion: Food

 Dinner at Isabel Parilla

 Based on our experience and feedback from the many locals we asked, Isabel Parilla is the best restaurant in Jericó to go to for dinner.
-Just opened in late 2017, it’s one of the “fancier” spots in town.
-The vintage decor makes each room feel more like someone’s living room than a restaurant and the 80s jazz sets the mood.
+It's one of the "fancier" spots in town.
+The vintage decor makes each room feel more like someone's living room than a restaurant and the 80s jazz sets the mood.

 Our highlights were the cheese, beef, and spinach entree, the gaucho burger, and, perhaps most of all, the friendly and quirky service from our waiter Rigo.